datasciencecampus/chrono_lens/README-localhost.md

 # Adding cameras to be processed after images have been downloaded

-The p[ython script `scripts/localhost/update_sources.py` populates the folder `localhost/config/ingest`, creating one JSON file per camera image supplier.
+The python script `scripts/localhost/update_sources.py` populates the folder `localhost/config/ingest`, creating one JSON file per camera image supplier.
 However, images are not analysed unless they are specified in `localhost/config/analyse` JSON files